-Your employee has handed in their notice.
-Are they just a bad egg?
-Maybe you’ve decided their time with the company has simply run its course?
+An employee has handed in their notice.
+Maybe they just couldn’t cut it.
+Maybe they got a better offer.
+Maybe you decided their time with the company had simply run its course.
+Who knows?

 What is an exit interview?

 An exit interview, or exit survey, taken at the end of an employee’s time with you is the best way to find out why people leave your organisation.
 You can identify trends, learn from them, and take action to reduce attrition, such as more robust hiring strategies or improvements to your culture and management styles.

 Why are exit interviews and surveys important?